Follow us on networks

 As we have seen, period blood can have many different shades, and the vast majority are physiological.
 We detail them and let you know when you should visit your gynecologist.

-Menstrual blood is usually not as brightly colored as a cut finger, for example.
-This is because it is mixed with tissue from the endometrial desquamation.
+Menstrual blood is usually not as bright in color as a cut on a finger, for example.
+This is because it is mixed with endometrial shedding tissue.
 The color ends up being slightly darker overall.

-The bright red color tells us of a correct and recent desquamation of the endometrium.
-This color corresponds to the time of maximum menstrual flow.
+The bright red color tells us about correct and recent peeling of the endometrium.
+This color corresponds to the moment of maximum menstrual flow.

 This means that the blood is fresh and flows quickly.
-When too much blood is released, it does not have time to clot, so it takes on a brighter color.
-Any clot that can be seen in it may be due to endometrial particles or elements of an interrupted ovum.
+When too much blood is released it does not have time to clot, therefore it takes on a brighter color.
+Any clot that may be seen in it may be due to endometrial particles or elements of a disrupted egg.

-The blood it may stay that way for the entire period or it may darken as the flow decreases.
+The blood It may remain that way throughout the period or may darken as the flow decreases.

-Blood darkens because it oxidizes.
-This occurs both when there is not a very large volume of blood, and when the process of expelling it is slowed down.
+The blood darkens because it oxidizes.
+This occurs both when there is a not very large volume of blood, and when the blood expulsion process is slowed down.

-In fact, if there is little bleeding, it will tend to come out more slowly, so it will be easier for it to rust.
+In fact, if there is little bleeding it will tend to come out more slowly, making it easier for it to rust.
 If this color corresponds to not very abundant bleeding or to bleeding at the end of the cycle, it could be considered physiological.

 It is also possible to observe this color when waking up in the morning.
-The lack of gravity when sleeping can cause the blood to condense and come out darker.
+Lack of gravity when sleeping can cause blood to condense and appear darker.

 Seeing light red or pink blood can occur when your period is lighter than usual.

-As there is little blood and it mixes with other fluids, it is diluted, with a paler color.
+As there is little blood and it mixes with other fluids, it remains diluted, with a paler color.

 • moments of stress,